see--/speech_recognition/README.md

 - Test time augmentation: It is a simple way to get some boost.
 Just augment the samples, feed them multiple times and average the probabilities.
 I tried the following: time-shifting, increase/decrease the volume and time-stretching using `librosa.effects.time_stretch`.

 # Structure
 This repo contains all the code (`.py` or `.ipynb`) to reproduce my part of our submission.
+You'll find various model definitions in `model.py`, the training script is `train.py` and the scripts to make the submissions are `make_submission.py` (faster as it processes samples in batches) or `make_submission_on_rpi.py` (suitable to create the submission file on the rpi 3: frozen graph, batch size of 1 and fewer dependecies).
 Keras models checkpoints can be found in `checkpoints_*`, TensorBoard training logs in `logs_*` and frozen TensorFlow graphs in `tf_files`.
 I am providing these files for the experiments that are required for the final submission.
 Though, I ran many more.
 As a result each section of this writeup can be executed independently.
 The data is assumed to be in `data/train` and `data/test`:
 ```
 mkdir data